Emergency Travel FAQs

 Covered members who are unable to use their voucher or credit before its expiry, who require more time to use their voucher or credit, or who have other disputes regarding refunds and credits, should contact their travel supplier.
 Emergency travel coverage does not extend to reimbursements for expired travel vouchers or credits.

 I received my renewal brochure and it indicates my Supplementary Travel will not be renewing automatically this year.
-Will I be able to add Supplementary Travel once the travel advisories have been lifted?
+Am I able to add Supplementary Travel for trips exceeding 92 days duration?